benjaminadk/benjaminadk/src/pages/projects/gitmoji-commit/index.md

 ## Commit Message

-Once the extension is installed it is simple to user and integrate into a normal workflow.
+Once the extension is installed it is easy to integrate into a normal workflow.
 When the time comes to make a commit open _Gitmoji Commit_ through a keyboard shortcut or through the _Command Palette_.
 Since the keyboard shortcut needs to be setup manually lets walk through the _Command Palette_ flow.

 <div class='center'>
 <img src='commit.gif' style='max-width: 800px;'>